deejaygraham/deejaygraham.github.io/src/content/posts/2025-01-07-microbit-testing.md

 So, this has made me want to have a test framework for the microbit.
 Micropython does have support for "assert" but it looks like it is [turned off in the default settings](https://microbit-micropython.readthedocs.io/en/stable/micropython.html) and I didn't want to mess around with that.
 There is also a block available as an assert in [Microsoft's Make Code](https://makecode.microbit.org/reference/control/assert) but that only applies to the block mode of programming.
 What I wanted was a simple library, maybe even simpler than [assertpy](https://github.com/assertpy/assertpy), that could be included in a program or even just some code that could be pasted at the top of a program to let us make some assertions about the code we want to write.

+I have moved this code into it's own repository on github as [Simple Microbit Assert](https://github.com/deejaygraham/simple-microbit-assert).

 ## Failure